 Whether you’ve had a logo professionally designed for you, you purchased a ready-made logo, or you DIY’d it, your logo should be front and center on your brand board.

 Sometimes your regular logo is the wrong shape for what you’re trying to put it on and that’s where your logo variations step in to save the day.
-If your logo is in a portrait orientation (tall and narrow), then make sure you have a variation that is in landscape orientation (short and long) and vise versa.
+If your logo is tall and narrow, then make sure you have a variation that is short and long and vise versa.

 These are elements that work well with your brand that can be used in place of your logo if need be.
 For example, if your logo includes a graphic along with text, you may be able to use that image as a brand mark.

 Choose two or three fonts for your business and stick with them.
-How do you choose?
-First, choose a font for titles and headings, this font can be quite bold and outgoing if you’d like but it should be easily readable as well.
-Second, choose a nice, easy to read font to be used for paragraphs.
+Start with a font for titles and headings, this font can be quite bold and outgoing if you’d like but it should be easily readable as well.
+Next, choose a nice, easy to read font to be used for paragraphs.
 Lastly, and this one is optional, choose a fun font to use as an accent to the other two.
 Include all of these fonts on your brand board.

 Those five things cover the basics for your brand board.
 Some other things you may want to include are social media icons, patterns, and graphics.